is now available! Read about the new features and fixes from November.

 PHP extension limited in Restricted Mode hover

-If you try to install an extension in Restricted Mode, you will be prompted to either trust the workspace or just install the extension.
-If the extension doesn't support Workspace Trust, it will be installed, but be disabled or running with limited functionality.
+If you try to install an extension in Restricted Mode, you are prompted to either trust the workspace or just install the extension.
+If the extension doesn't support Workspace Trust, it is installed, but is disabled or runs with limited functionality.

 Workspace Trust install an extension in Restricted Mode dialog